-For the best look, print them in color on standard paper then adhere that sheet to a cardboard backing (a spray adhesive gives a smooth finish between the layers).
+For the best look, print these designs in color on standard paper then adhere that sheet to a cardboard backing (a spray adhesive gives a smooth finish between the layers).
 With the cardboard as a stiffener, the bands won’t buckle the cards when stretched into place.
 There are crop marks on each sheet to making trimming easy.

 The Dritz® Slide Buckle and Tips are for 1” widths, so we chose a 1” poly webbing and a ⅞” ribbon – this slight width differential frames the ribbon with webbing.
 The layers were stitched together with Aurifil’s monofilament thread in the top and bobbin for invisible stitching.

-Thanks again to Renaissance Ribbons for providing the stunning designer ribbon for this project.
 To figure out how much ribbon and webbing you’ll need, measure your waist or hips, depending on where you want to wear the belt, then add 10″.
 If you are planning to make this belt for someone else and can’t get measurements, we found several standard sizing charts.
 Most use the following finished lengths:

 37″ Extra Small